-- Existing conditions, which represent 2018, the year when the traffic study began and the CEQA baseline year; - 2025, which represents the project's opening year, for the No Build and Build scenarios; and - 2045, which represents the design year (20 years after the opening year), for the No Build and Build scenarios.
+- Existing conditions, which represent 2018, the year when the traffic study began and the CEQA baseline year; - 2025, which represents the project's opening year, for the No Build and Build scenarios; and a) Less Than Significant Impact.

+• 2045, which represents the design year (20 years after the opening year), for the No Build and Build scenarios.